geosolutions-it/doc-geonode/002_install_and_admin/002_geonode_install/create_geonode_db.rst

     sudo gedit /etc/postgresql/9.3/main/pg_hba.conf

 Scroll down to the bottom of the document.
-We only need to change one line.
+We only need to edit one line.
 Change
 ::
     # "local" is for Unix domain socket connections only
     local   all             all                                     peer